 And lastly, there is the issue of equity in that these chemicals are still being brought into the state and used for many different purposes.
 Massachusetts has not banned the import and use of these chemicals to date.
 Therefore the chemicals are still being introduced into the environment, consumer products, and the food industry through numerous sources.
-It seems unfair that water utility rate payers should be bearing the cost to clean up and remove these chemicals from water sources as the chemicals were not put there by the water suppliers.
+It seems inequitable that water utility rate payers should be bearing the cost to clean up and remove these chemicals from water sources as the chemicals were not put there by the water suppliers.
 Further, there are currently no standards for wastewater discharges into rivers.
-So when a water utility removes the chemical through filtration (at a cost of many millions of dollars paid for by the rate payers), the filtration process may create a waste water stream that contains PFAS that may get sent to the local wastewater (sewer) treatment facility which is not equipped to remove the chemical.
+So when a water utility removes the chemical through filtration, the filtration process may create a waste water stream that contains PFAS that may get sent to the local wastewater (sewer) treatment facility which is not equipped to remove the chemical.
 So the chemical gets put right back into the river.
 This seems highly inefficient.
-The State needs to develop a comprehensive plan to address these chemicals from start to finish, instead of just regulating one facet of the entire cycle.
+There needs to be a comprehensive plan to address these chemicals from start to finish, instead of just regulating one facet of the entire cycle.

-As you can see, this is a very complex and confusing issue that has unfortunately been rushed through due to media and political pressures, which has resulted in untested standards that now must be met.
-While we are fortunate here in our town to not require treatment, we anticipate there will be many millions of dollars spent statewide to treat drinking water down to these untested standards.
+As you can see, this is a very complex and confusing issue that has unfortunately been rushed through due to media and political pressures, which has resulted in non-uniform standards that now must be met.
+While we are fortunate here in our town to not require treatment, we anticipate there will be many millions of dollars spent statewide to treat drinking water down to these standards.
 These costs will be mostly born by the rate payers of the effected communities as the state is not providing sufficient funding for the treatment required in all effected communities.
 All the while, these chemicals continue to be used in various industries in the state without restriction.

 For more information regarding PFAS, please visit: https://www.safewatermass.org/